Skip to content

 Pride, the LGBTQ+ community and the National Trust

-June is Pride month, a period where many of our staff and volunteers celebrate and commemorate the importance of the Pride movement.
+June is Pride Month, a period where many of our staff, volunteers and supporters celebrate LGBTQ+ communities and commemorate years of struggle for civil rights.
 Learn what we do to support our LGBTQ+ colleagues throughout Pride month and beyond.

-In 2023, we're taking part in more than 20 Pride events across England, Wales and Northern Ireland.
-Throughout June, we also hosted a number of events at the places we look after.
+In 2024, we're attended more than 30 LGBTQ+ Pride events across England, Wales and Northern Ireland.
+We also hosted a number of events at the places we look after.

 Pride is a hugely important event for hundreds of thousands of people all around the world – part-celebration, part-protest and, for many, a chance to be visible.
 It’s an opportunity to reflect on how far we’ve come as a society and acknowledge the work still to be done.